nhu92/Mixed-DNA-Project/09-GenerateTestingOutput.md

 I just realized that, only using the prepared species to estimate the data is not sufficient.
 All of the candidate orders should be evaluated, even most of them do not show up in the sampling.
 They could contribute to the FP and TN counts and contribute to the positive predictions.
 I will manually calculate that in this case if the parameter estimation is different from previous method.

+I find the two different methods may have the same number in those parameters.